 10. Remove the batter in a large bowl or pan.

-11. Strain the rice well and drain the water.
-Then in the same grinder, add the soaked rice and ยฝ cup fresh water.
 You can grind rice in one batch or in two batches.
 This will depend on the size of the grinder jar.
-I ground in one batch and added ยฝ cup water for grinding.
+I ground in one batch and added ½ cup water for grinding.

-12. Grind riceย to a fine grainy consistency like that of idli rava.
+12. Grind rice to a fine grainy consistency like that of idli rava.

 13. Now pour the rice+poha batter in the same pan or bowl containing the urad dal batter.

 16. Mix the salt very well with the batter.
-Also mix both the batters very well.ย cover and keep aside to ferment for 8 to 9 hours.
-You can keep for less or more time and this will depend on the temperature conditions in your city.
+Also mix both the batters very well.
+Cover and keep aside to ferment for 8 to 9 hours.

 17. The batter the next day.
-I kept for about 15 hours as it is cold during monsoons here.
+I kept it for about 15 hours as it is cold during monsoons here.

-18. Now lightly stir the batter, before you begin to make dosa.ย you will also see tiny air pockets in the batter.
+18. Now lightly stir the batter, before you begin to make dosa. you will also see tiny air pockets in the batter.

-Making paper dosa
+Cooking paper dosa

 19. Now heat a thick bottomed cast iron griddle or non stick pan.
 The pan should be medium hot.
-You can keep the flame to a low or medium while making paper dosas.
-If using an iron pan, thenย spread ยผ to ยฝ tsp oil/gheeย all over the pan.
+You can keep the heat to a low or medium while making paper dosas.
+If using an iron pan, then spread ¼ to ½ teaspoon oil or ghee all over the pan.
 Use a silicon brush or spoon or kitchen towel or onion halve to spread the oil/ghee.
-Do not spread oil/ghee on a non stick pan. do keep the flame on low to low-medium flame, so that you are easily able to spread the batter.
-If the pan base is very thick, then keep the flame to medium.
-Pour a ladle of the batter in the center.

 20. With the ladle gently begin to spread the batter in round circles.
 If the pan is very hot, you won’t be able to spread the batter in a round circle.
 So for a nonstick pan, just lift the pan from the flame and keep outside for some seconds or half a minute.
 Then again place it on the fire.
-For a iron griddle, you can sprinkle some water on the pan.
-This reduces the temperature of the cast iron griddle.
-Please do not sprinkle water on non stick pan.
-The non stick coating can wear off.

 21. Spread the batter to a neat, round shaped thin dosa.